Globalisation on pause? How scaleups can navigate today's uncertainty9:30 am - 10:30 am

-How to create an international expansion strategy for your business
+The ultimate guide to creating an international expansion strategy

 International expansion is a great way for an ambitious business to grow, but it involves numerous challenges.
 From legal and tax issues to problems of culture and language, many factors can trip up a global growth plan.
 This guide highlights the key things to consider when going global.